-[Side Arts Certified Sponsored Listing] The Newton Free Library announces a call for artists for the July – December 2023 Newton Free Library Art Exhibits.
+[Side Arts Certified Sponsored Listing] The Newton Free Library announces a call for artists for the January – June 2024 Newton Free Library Art Exhibits.
+Artists must be from the New England region.
 The Library mounts twenty-three exhibits per year in two exhibit spaces (Gallery and Main Hall).
 As one of the busiest public library buildings in Massachusetts, the galleries are highly sought after and well-loved by library patrons.

 Click here for the application / registration